amarikix/ConfettiCannon/README.md

 # ConfettiCannon

-to use this ConfettiCannon pakeage put this in your view. you alos need changing state varible so computer know when to active the confetti cannon:
+to use this ConfettiCannon pakeage put this code in your view. you alos need a changing state varible so computer know when to active the confetti cannon in the this instace the changing state is zero and when the count goes up one confetti cannon is active:

     @State var count = 0
         Button(action: {